 Gestures which make a difference

-Regularly, the Public Works Department cleans and purges fire-hydrants and mains.
-This operation allows them to clean pipes and maintain tasteless and colorless water.
+The Public Works & Infrastructures Department flushes fire-hydrants and mains annually.
+This operation allows them to rinse the pipes and maintain a tasteless and colorless water.

-Our seasonal verification program has been put in place to ensure that fire-hydrants are in good working order should the Fire Department need to use them.
+Furthermore, during this operation, the Public Works department visually inspects all fire-hydrants and checks their components.
+This program is also in place to ensure that fire-hydrants are in good working order should the Fire Department need to use them.

-To empty a pipe or determine if a fire-hydrant supplies the required debit needed to fight a fire, the verification team must open the valve and let the water out at a very high debit.
+To empty a main or determine if a fire-hydrant supplies the required debit needed to fight a fire, the verification team must open the hydrant valve and let the water out at a very high debit.

-This routine maintenance procedure can be the cause of temporary minor inconvenients.
-It might shake sediments which may rest in the pipes, often resulting in a brownish or reddish color.
-The verification can also have for effect to reduce water pressure from the taps, but this should only occur during the purge and get back to normal when it is completed.
+This routine maintenance can cause of temporary minor inconvenients for users.
+It might dislodge sediments which may rest in the pipes and introduce air in the line, often resulting in a whitish color.
+The operation can also have for effect to reduce water pressure from the taps, but this should only occur during the purge and get back to normal when it is completed.

 Peripheral networks